-- Over the past five years, there has been an overall 15% decrease in the number of students applying for admission to Louisiana's pre-RN licensure programs. - o Thirty-four percent (1,319) of qualified applicants were denied admission to Louisiana's pre-RN licensure programs in 2015-2016. - o Approximately 74% (1,446) of the 1,961 qualified applicants applying to BSN programs were admitted; 58% (1,058) of the 1,830 qualified applicants applying to AD programs were admitted; and 54% (37) of the qualified applicants applying to the states only Diploma program were admitted. - O A lack of budgeted faculty positions remained the number one reason identified by Louisiana's pre-RN licensure programs as to why qualified applicants were not admitted during the 2015-2016 report year, followed by faculty salaries that are not competitive with salaries in clinical settings, and a lack of available qualified faculty.
+- Over the past five years, there has been an overall 15% decrease in the number of students applying for admission to Louisiana's pre-RN licensure programs. - Thirty-four percent (1,319) of qualified applicants were denied admission to Louisiana's pre-RN licensure programs in 2015-2016. - Approximately 74% (1,446) of the 1,961 qualified applicants applying to BSN programs were admitted; 58% (1,058) of the 1,830 qualified applicants applying to AD programs were admitted; and 54% (37) of the qualified applicants applying to the states only Diploma program were admitted. - A lack of budgeted faculty positions remained the number one reason identified by Louisiana's pre-RN licensure programs as to why qualified applicants were not admitted during the 2015-2016 report year, followed by faculty salaries that are not competitive with salaries in clinical settings, and a lack of available qualified faculty.

-Enrollment
+• Enrollment

-- o Between 2012 and 2016, there was a 12% decrease in the number of students enrolled in clinical nursing courses. - Of the 5,466 students enrolled in Louisiana's pre-RN programs, sixty-five percent (65%) were enrolled in baccalaureate programs, 34% in AD programs, and one percent in the state's only diploma program. - Over the past five years, there has been a 10% decrease in the number of students enrolled in baccalaureate programs and a 16% decrease in the number enrolled in AD programs. - o There has been an overall 41% increase in the number of LPN students enrolled in clinical nursing courses in pre-RN licensure programs since 2012.

-• Demographics of Students enrolled in pre-RN licensure programs in Louisiana o In 2015-2016, 65% of the students enrolled in pre-RN licensure programs in Louisiana were White, 24% Black/African American, three percent Hispanic/Latino, three percent Asian, and five percent Other.
+- Between 2012 and 2016, there was a 12% decrease in the number of students enrolled in clinical nursing courses. - Of the 5,466 students enrolled in Louisiana's pre-RN programs, sixty-five percent (65%) were enrolled in baccalaureate programs, 34% in AD programs, and one percent in the state's only diploma program. - Over the past five years, there has been a 10% decrease in the number of students enrolled in baccalaureate programs and a 16% decrease in the number enrolled in AD programs. - There has been an overall 41% increase in the number of LPN students enrolled in clinical nursing courses in pre-RN licensure programs since 2012. - Demographics of Students enrolled in pre-RN licensure programs in Louisiana - In 2015-2016, 65% of the students enrolled in pre-RN licensure programs in Louisiana were White, 24% Black/African American, three percent Hispanic/Latino, three percent Asian, and five percent Other.

-- o Since 2012, there has been a 20% decrease in the number of Black/African American students enrolled in Louisiana's pre-RN programs, a 13% decrease in the number of Hispanics/Latino students, and an 11% decrease in the number of White students. - o There were 33 Native Hawaiian/Pacific Islanders enrolled in Louisiana's pre-RN licensure programs in 2015-2016, a 560% increase in number compared to the previous report year (five in 2014-2015).
+- Since 2012, there has been a 20% decrease in the number of Black/African American students enrolled in Louisiana's pre-RN programs, a 13% decrease in the number of Hispanics/Latino students, and an 11% decrease in the number of White students. - There were 33 Native Hawaiian/Pacific Islanders enrolled in Louisiana's pre-RN licensure programs in 2015-2016, a 560% increase in number compared to the previous report year (five in 2014-2015). - Graduates - Sixty-three percent (1,297) of the 2,064 graduates in the 2015-2016 report year were from baccalaureate programs, 35% (731) were from AD programs, and two percent (36) were from the only diploma program in the state. - The largest proportion (36%) of minority graduates (including Other) were from AD programs (261), but the largest number of minority graduates were from baccalaureate programs (355) in the current report year. - Passage on the National Council Licensure Examination for Registered Nurses (NCLEX-RN) - In 2016 there were a total of 2,057 RN candidates (2,111 in 2015) from nursing education programs in Louisiana that sat for the National Council Licensure Examination for Registered Nurses exam (NCLEX-RN) with 1,834 (89.16%) passing on the first take - The overall national passage rate on the NCLEX-RN for 2016 was 84.56%.